Contrary Inferences for Classical Histories within the Consistent Histories Formulation of Quantum Theory: Abstract

 \section{Abstract}

-In the histories formulation of quantum theory, sets of coarse-grained histories, that are called consistent, obey classical probability rules.
-It has been argued that these sets can describe the semi-classical behaviour of \emph{closed} quantum systems.
-Most physical scenarios admit multiple different consistent sets and one can view each consistent set as a separate context.
-Using propositions from different consistent sets to make inferences leads to paradoxes such as the contrary inferences first noted by Kent \cite{kent1997consistent}.
-Proponents of the consistent histories formulation argue that one should not mix propositions coming from different consistent sets in making logical arguments, and that paradoxes such as the aforementioned contrary inferences are nothing else than the usual microscopic paradoxes of quantum contextuality as first demonstrated by Kochen and Specker theorem.

-In this contribution we use the consistent histories to describe a macroscopic (semi-classical) system to show that paradoxes involving contextuality (mixing different consistent sets) persist even in the semi-classical limit.
-This is distinctively different from the contextuality of standard quantum theory, where the contextuality paradoxes do not persist in the semi-classical limit.
-Specifically, we consider different consistent sets for the arrival time of a semi-classical wave packet in an infinite square well.
-Surprisingly, we get consistent sets that disagree on whether the motion of the semi-classical system, that started within a subregion, ever left that subregion or not.
-Our results point to the need for constraints, additional to the consistency condition, to recover the correct semi-classical limit in this formalism and lead to the motto `all consistent sets are equal', but `some consistent sets are more equal than others'.
+In the histories formulation of quantum theory, sets of coarse-grained histories that are consistent obey the classical probability rules.
+It has been argued that these sets can describe the quasi-classical behaviour of \emph{closed} quantum systems, e.g. \cite{omnes1992consistent,Hartle1993}.
+Most physical scenarios admit multiple different consistent sets and one can view each of these as a separate context.
+Using propositions from different consistent sets to make inferences leads to paradoxes such as contrary inferences, first noted by Kent \cite{kent1997consistent}.
+In this contribution, we use the consistent histories to describe a quasi-classical and macroscopic system to show that paradoxes involving contextuality persist even in the quasi-classical limit.
+This is distinctively different from the contextuality of standard quantum theory, where the contextuality paradoxes do not persist in the quasi-classical limit.
+Specifically, we consider different consistent sets for the arrival time problem of a (quasi-classical) ball in an infinite square well.
+For this setting, we construct two different consistent sets.
+We find the probabilities that each consistent set assigns to the simple question of whether the ball ever crossed the middle of the interval.
+We show that one consistent set concludes with certainty that the ball crossed it while the other consistent set concludes with certainty that it did not.
+Our results point to the need for constraints on the histories sets, additional to the consistency condition, to recover the correct quasi-classical limit in this formalism and lead to the motto `all consistent sets are equal', but `some consistent sets are more equal than others'.